 Foundation Practices for Yoga and Meditation

-The course draws on the teachings I received during my training at Mandala Yoga Ashram and explores basic yet profoundly effective breathing practices, movement, relaxation and meditation techniques which provide a solid foundation for regular practice.
+Basic yet profoundly effective breathing practices, movement, relaxation and meditation techniques which provide a solid foundation for regular meditation practice.

-The course is suitable for complete beginners as well as more experienced practitioners and teachers who wish to share the practices with their students.
+The course is suitable for complete beginners as well as more experienced practitioners and teachers.

 Breathing Practices - Breath Awareness, Abdominal Breathing, Full Yogic Breath